AaronC81/houndstooth/README.md

 - _const_, which means they _can_ be executed by the interpreter.
 Such methods include `Integer#+`, `Array#each`, and `String#length`.
-- _const-internal_, which means they **must** be executed by the interpreter wherever they appear in your codebase.
+- _const-required_, which means they **must** be executed by the interpreter wherever they appear in your codebase.
 These are your metaprogramming methods, like `define_method` and `attr_reader`.

-The strict requirements of const-internal mean that Houndstooth's interpreter is guaranteed to discover any invocations of metaprogramming, and therefore knows about the entire environment of your program.
+The strict requirements of const-required mean that Houndstooth's interpreter is guaranteed to discover any invocations of metaprogramming, and therefore knows about the entire environment of your program.